Kristoff-starling/OSTEP/homework/Chapter 27 - threads_api/README.md

 Then, you have a few different C programs to look at:
 - `main-race.c`: A simple race condition
+	- `main-norace.c` is a modified verison of `main-race.c` which uses mutex lock to erase race conditions.
 - `main-deadlock.c`: A simple deadlock
 - `main-deadlock-global.c`: A solution to the deadlock problem
 - `main-signal.c`: A simple child/parent signaling example